Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 • Chaoshan-style.

 Apart from these, many other regional variations exist, some of which taste and look completely different.
-There are mooncakes made from fruits and vegetables, coconut milk, different meets, seafood, mustard, miscellaneous grains, and even ice cream; healthy mooncakes containing nutrients such as ginseng, calcium, and Chinese herbs; pictographic mooncakes and mini mooncakes; and French mooncakes and Japanese mooncakes.
+There are moon cakes made from fruits and vegetables, coconut milk, different meats, seafood, mustard, miscellaneous grains, and even ice cream.

 Flavors of the mooncake